-Run or walk the Lullwater Park loop trails, following the banks of a serene lake and crossing a span bridge to explore the ruins of a 1920s powerhouse.
+Run or walk the scenic trails at Lullwater Park, following the banks of a serene lake and crossing a span bridge to explore the ruins of a 1920s powerhouse.

 Lullwater’s many acres offer an immediate escape from the city, its towering old growth trees creating a seemingly impenetrable barrier to the gorgeous landscape within.
 Owls dive through the tree canopy, their intense gaze on the forest floor causing nearby squirrels to freeze their frolic.
 Fish pause in the shade of overhanging limbs in the Lullwater Pond.
 And reptiles bask in the sun-dappled forest accessible via the park’s meandering trails.

 One of the park’s highlights is the private residence of Lullwater House, a 1926 Tudor mansion built with stone quarried on-site for Walter Candler, a son of Coca-Cola’s founder.
 The Tudor estate overlooks Candler Lake’s smooth surface, home to waterfowl and fish basking in its shallows’ sunlight.
 Candler Lake is dammed on its northernmost end, creating a spillway for a powerhouse that once provided electricity for the Lullwater House estate.

 A wood and steel span bridge crosses downstream from the waterfall, offering access to the powerhouse’s stone ruins.

 The former powerhouse tower is octagonal in shape, climbing two stories of stacked stone.
 It stands open to the sky above, ivy climbing skyward across its stone walls.